pi0/clippyjs/README.md

     agent.show();
 });
 ```

+**NOTE** `assets` dir is not shipped with npm package for lighter package size.
+However it should work fine as assets are served from CDN by default.
+See [CDN](#custom-cdn--agents) section below.

 ## Actions
 All the agent actions are queued and executed by order, so you could stack them.